 White poplars (Populus alba) are non-native and can quickly encroach onto an area of freshwater.
 They are also extremely thirsty trees; a 15m tree can consume 51 litres of water a day, whereas a beech (Fagus sylvatica) or birch (Betula spp) tree will consume a third of this.
-This is a particular issue in the context of a very dry 2021/22 winter.
-During late 2021 the cattle grazed the areas where White poplar was encroaching towards Longis Pond, which controlled the spread.
-Remaining saplings and young trees were removed with a brushcutter.
+This is a particular issue in the context of a very dry 2021/22 winter, as well as a hot summer of 2022.